 Join in hands-on workshops for the whole family on a wide range of current, historical, and sometimes unusual subjects.
 The museum sheds new light on diverse societies and moments in history through a mix of permanent and temporary exhibits with an international or Québec focus.

-Immerse yourself in the traditions of the Huron-Wendat Nation in Wendake, where history takes you back to the 17th century.
+A few minutes from Québec City, immerse yourself in the traditions of the Huron-Wendat Nation in Wendake, where history takes you back to the 17th century.
 Dance performances, tales, and legends are your window into the collective imagination of this People, while the Huron-Wendat Museum and the local craft shops invite you to discover the Nation’s culture and traditional skills.
 Complete your immersion by sampling Huron cuisine, with its delicious game-based dishes.

 You just found some ideas that fit your profile.
 May we suggest some more options?
 Shopping, outdoors, local cruises, historical sites and more.
 Use our customized search engine to find a load of suggestions that will suit your needs.